You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 Yellow popcorn is probably the most common type of popcorn kernel around.
 This is the one you know they’ll always have available at the groceries, and it’s also the least expensive.

-But just because it's common and affordable doesn't make it less of a kernel.
+But just because it's common and affordable doesn't make it any less of a kernel.

 This type of popcorn has large kernels and a yellow-orange tint.
 Yellow popcorn kernels pop to be about 45 times their original size — way larger than other varieties.
-This makes it a smart choice for movie theater popcorn, microwave popcorn, and for making at home on a stovetop popcorn popper.
+It's a smart choice for movie theater popcorn, microwave popcorn, and for making at home on a stovetop popcorn popper.

 White Popcorn

 This is the second most common type of popcorn.
-Now white kernels aren't as big as yellow popcorn, popping to only 40 times their original size.
-Since they're smaller, they've got a crisper texture that's great for caramel popcorn, kettle corn, and other types of gourmet popcorn.
+Now white kernels are smaller than yellow popcorn, popping to only 40 times their original size.
+Because of that, they've got a crisper texture that's great for caramel popcorn, kettle corn, and other types of gourmet popcorn.

 White popcorn is often considered one of the healthiest types of popcorn.
 It has a neutral flavor and a compact size.
 You’ve probably already enjoyed it many times since it's so popular.